Zerobrofan/Fawry-DevOps-Internship-Task/Task 2/README.md

-# DNS/Network Troubleshooting Guide
+# DNS/Network Troubleshooting Guide 📕
 This guide outlines the steps to troubleshoot, verify, and restore connectivity to an internal web service that is suddenly unreachable.

-## Scenario

-The internal web dashboard (hosted on `internal.example.com`) is suddenly unreachable from multiple systems.
-The service seems up, but users get "host not found" errors.
-This suggests a DNS or network misconfiguration issue.

-## Troubleshooting Steps
+## Troubleshooting Steps 📝

 ### 1. Verify DNS Resolution